-Figure 1: Emergence of symbols based on experience: Often the same abstract pattern (or chunk) appears in many experiences (e.g. the notion of "fit" for peg in hole, bolt in latch, plug in sink, etc.).
-If a chunk is valuable in compactly representing many situations, it has a higher likelihood of being communicated, thus acquiring a phonological pole and becoming a symbol.
+Figure 1.
+Emergence of symbols based on experience: Often the same abstract pattern (or chunk) appears in many experiences (e.g. the notion of "fit" for peg in hole, bolt in latch, plug in sink, etc.).
+If a chunk is valuable in compactly representing many situations, it has a higher like-lihood of being communicated, thus acquiring a phonological pole and becoming a symbol.
 A symbol can then form other associations besides the initial chunk, all of which together constitute its semantic pole or image schema.

-All these models define a number of symbols at different levels in the hierarchy.
-Unfortunately the term "symbol", as it is used in the logic and computational community is considerably different from its usage in cognitive linguistics and in everyday life.
-In the latter usage, symbols are imbued with meaning grounded on experience, whereas in the formal usage, it is merely a token constructed from some finite alphabet, and is related only to other terms.
-If we present an analogy, a blind man knows "red" is a different color from "blue" and "green" but his understanding of red is is dramatically different from that of a sighted person, because the semantic pole is not connected to direct experience.
-On the other hand, "symbol" has come to be understood in cognitive science (and also traditionally in linguistics, e.g. de Saussure ([De Saussure, 19161986]), as the tight binding of the of the psychological impression of the sound (the "phonological pole") with the mental image of the meaning (the semantic pole) [Langacker, 1986].
+a token constructed from some finite alphabet, and is related only to other terms.
+If we may present an analogy, the symbol "red" as it is used in a computer, is akin to the understanding of the symbol by a blind man; he knows that it is a "colour" (whatever that may be) and that "green" and "blue" are other colours, and maybe even that "crimson" and "vermilion" are shades of "red", but his understanding of red is dramatically different from that of a sighted person, because the semantic pole is not connected to direct experience.

+On the other hand, "symbol" has come to be understood in cognitive science (and also traditionally in linguistics, e.g. de Saussure ([De Saussure, 1986]), as the tight binding of the of the psychological impression of the sound (the "phonological pole") with the mental image of the meaning (the semantic pole) [Langacker, 1986].
 The mental image or image schema includes all sorts of associations and is somewhat different for each user, though social convention ensures a degree of overlap between mental images within the language community.